MRT hacks in Singapore

 2. Every station has a secret meeting point

-3. Plan a quick escape
+3. Plan a quick escape to the escalators

 4. Get unobstructed access